James11222/PyRayTrace/docs/Notebooks/Run_Script.md

 # Running the Code

-To run the code just run the following command from inside the repo:
+To run the code just run the following command from inside the repo

 ```
 python raytrace.py